Taiwan Hikes

 How to Book Porter Services?

-If you need to hire porters to carry your items or gear, the fee is NT$200/kg/day.
+If you need to hire porters to carry your items or gear, they charge based on the weight per day.
 There are minimum and maximum weights per day.
 Please get in touch with them for details.

 Those mentioned above and the following provide porter services for different high mountain trails.
 Another porter service is Akai Mountaineering 阿凱登山.